Alexander Selkirk – The real Robinson Crusoe

 Selkirk was an unruly youth and preferred adventure to regular life, so when he had the opportunity to join the crew of a buccaneering ship he jumped at the chance, becoming part of a ship led by Captain William Dampier on his journey to the Pacific.

-The ships captain wanted to quickly resupply with food and fresh water and head off again in-case the nearby Spanish ships should find them.
-Selkirk noticed their ship was to badly damaged to make the trip to the nearest port, so he requested to remain on the island, fearing the ship would sink half way there.
+The ship’s captain wanted to quickly resupply with food and fresh water and head off again in case the nearby Spanish ships should find them.
+Selkirk noticed their ship was too badly damaged to make the trip to the nearest port, so he requested to remain on the island, fearing the ship would sink halfway there.

-The captain took him up on his offer and handed him a musket, a hatchet, a knife, a cooking pot, a Bible, bedding and some clothes.
-He immediately regretted his decision and requested to be allow back on-board, but the captain apparently refused.
+The captain took him up on his offer and handed him a musket, a hatchet, a knife, a cooking pot, a Bible, bedding, and some clothes.
+He immediately regretted his decision and requested to be allowed back on-board, but the captain apparently refused.

 This proved to be a smart move as wild goats which had been introduced to the island many years before by the Spanish and now provided him with meat and milk.
 Wild turnips and cabbage were also present, and after making a fishing spear he ended up with a pretty nice diet.